AndrewStevenson550/MOOD/README.md

 Sometimes, coding can feel like problem after problem.
 But projects like this remind me that code is also about expression.
 I wanted a small but meaningful challenge, something between playful and practical.
 The Mood Board Dashboard is just that: a project that looks good, feels interactive, and shows how even beginner-friendly tools can create something inspiring.

+# 🌃 is it
+Mood is a way for you to log what you are feeling.
+You can do this by pressing the four buttons, red, green, blue, and purple (Angry, Happy, Sad, Chill/Other).
+You can also write a message that will log and say what you are feeling.

 # 🛠 Features

 🖼 Add custom cards with text, images, or colors.